I like being in a storytelling school because…

 To celebrate the coming of the new year we’re sharing one of many brilliant stories which can be found in The Storytelling School, handbook for teachers.
 The Storytelling Doll makes us think about what we really want our students to learn and what education is all about.
 We hope you’ll enjoy sharing it with your class and will feel inspired to teach your students to tell stories.

-We are running training courses at locations in Oxford and London this academic year.
+We will be running training courses at locations in Oxford and London in the new academic year.

-At Mayflower Primary School, Poplar we will be running half day (morning) training on all aspects of the Storytelling Schools approach.
+London: At Mayflower Primary School, Poplar we will be running half day (morning) training on all aspects of the Storytelling Schools approach.
 There will also be a support group for English Lead teachers in the afternoons.
-Schools can book places for the morning or afternoon sessions or receive a discounted rate for booking both.
-For more details on our London training please download our London Support Group flyer updated.
+Schools can book places for individual sessions or block book the morning and / or the afternoon sessions.
+For more details on our London training please download our flyer London courses 2016 to 2017 .

-We are running a selection of one day and twilight training courses at Wood Farm School in Oxford.
+Oxford: We are running a selection of one day and twilight training courses at Wood Farm School in Oxford.
 Click here for an overview of the dates and training topics.
+New for this year are our creative skills courses designed to inspire creative confidence and focussing on developing the creative skills of the participants.

-Our next training session at Wood Farm Primary School is on 15 June 2016 when we’ll be running a fantastic twilight on Innovation and Invention.
-This will be followed on 29 June 2016 by a full day on Deepening: literacy through drama, music, dance, poetry and art and a twilight introduction on History through Stories.
-Please see the ‘now booking’ section below for more details, contact us or call 01865 748447 to make a booking.
+Our next training session at Wood Farm Primary School is on 18 January 2017 when we’ll be running a full day Networking and Refresher day.
+Please see the ‘now booking‘ section below for more details, contact us or call 01865 748447 to make a booking.

 Training Skills course 2016 to 2017